Make your home sparkle and smell amazing, with this easy guide on how to make herb-infused scented vinegar for cleaning.

 White vinegar is a pretty amazing household cleaner.
-It’s incredibly cheap.
+It is incredibly cheap.
 It cuts through dirt, grease, odours, and soap scum like nothing else.
-Vinegar can be used in a myriad of different ways; and is kinder to the environment than many cleaning products you can buy.
-It’s a bit of a miracle cleaning product really when you think about it.
+Vinegar can be used in a myriad of different ways – replacing the need for lots of different plastic bottles of cleaning products.
+And it is kinder to the environment than many cleaning products you can buy.
+In short, it’s a bit of a miracle cleaning product when you think about it.

 Conventional cleaning products have also been found to be as bad for your lungs as smoking 20 cigarettes a day.
-Therefore swapping to infused vinegar for cleaning makes good health sense too.
+Swapping to vinegar for cleaning makes good health sense too.

 However, there is one downside to vinegar, and it’s quite a biggie.
 Vinegar smells of, well, vinegar.
 Which isn’t entirely ideal sometimes, and isn’t to everyone’s taste.
 Particularly if you are using it in a small space.